MathiasLArt/Blender-CustomIcon/README.md

 ```
 ICONS["ico-devices"].icon_id
 ```
-For a more conrete example, check the github panel.py file.
+For a more concrete example, check the github panel.py file.